Polarizing, Petrographic, Geological

 Zeiss

 About the Author: My higher education was in geology at the University of Vermont in Burlington (B.A. and M.Sc), and the University of North Carolina at Chapel Hill (PhD).
 At these fine schools and in my later work as an academic geologist and consultant, my interests have been in "hardrock geology," especially field and regional studies of Mesozoic volcanic rocks in eastern North America.
 I have been an exploration geologist, university professor, college administrator, and independent consultant.
 Now my geological wife Nancy and I live and work on the island of Grand Manan (a geologist's paradise), New Brunswick, Canada.
-Email greg "at" earth2geologists "dot" net (page updated 8 August 2010)
+Email greg "at" earth2geologists "dot" net (page last updated 11 May 2013)